VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/step3Solutions.md

 `python TaskSolution.py`{{execute}}

-<mark>Extra Task 1:</mark> use key-value pairs of first names and last names, and print off the last name of one of your friends using the key
+<mark>Extra Task:</mark> use key-value pairs of first names and last names, and print off the last name of one of your friends using the key

 <pre class="file" data-filename="ET1.py" data-target="replace">
 def print_last_name(**friends):